-Foreign arbitral awards are enforceable under Indonesian law without re-examination of the merits and re-litigation of the matters to the extent that they are issued by an arbitrator or arbitral tribunal in a country that is also a party to the New York Convention 1958.
-The award needs to be registered at Central Jakarta District, with a writ of execution (known as an exequatur) from the Chairman of the Central Jakarta District Court or, where the award involves the government of Indonesia as one of the parties to the dispute, from the Supreme Court of Indonesia (through the Central Jakarta District Court).
+Foreign arbitral awards are enforceable under Indonesian law without re-examination of the merits and re-litigation of the matters to the extent that they are issued by an arbitrator or arbitral tribunal in a country that is also a party to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the "New York Convention").
+The award needs to be registered at Central Jakarta District, with a writ of execution (known as an exequatur) from the chair of the Central Jakarta District Court or, where the award involves the government of Indonesia as one of the parties to the dispute, from the Supreme Court of Indonesia (through the Central Jakarta District Court).

 Foreign court decisions are not enforceable within Indonesia.
-The judgment can be used as evidence in a retrial of the merits of the case, but subject to the prevailing laws and regulations.
+The judgment can be used as evidence in a retrial of the merits of the case - albeit subject to the prevailing laws and regulations.
 Indonesia is not a party to any treaty, convention or bilateral agreement that recognises the enforcement of a foreign court judgment.